Pyelogram

-Intravenous pyelogram
+Urogram

-An intravenous pyelogram (IVP), also called an intravenous urogram (IVU), is a radiological procedure used to visualize abnormalities of the urinary system, including the kidneys, ureters, and bladder.
+An intravenous urography (IVU), also called an intravenous urogram or simply urogram, is a radiological procedure used to visualize abnormalities of the urinary system, including the kidneys, ureters, and bladder.
 Unlike a kidneys, ureters, and bladder x-ray (KUB), which is a plain (that is, noncontrast) radiograph, an IVP uses contrast to highlight the urinary tract.

 In IVP, the contrast agent is given through a vein (intravenously), allowed to be cleared by the kidneys and excreted through the urinary tract as part of the urine.
 If this is contraindicated for some reason, a retrograde pyelogram, with the contrast flowing upstream, can be done instead.

 Uses

 An intravenous pyelogram is used to look for problems relating to the urinary tract.
 These may include blockages or narrowing, such as due to kidney stones, cancer (such as renal cell carcinoma or transitional cell carcinoma), enlarged prostate glands, and anatomical variations, such as a medullary sponge kidney.
 They may also be able to show evidence of chronic scarring due to recurrent urinary tract infections, and to assess for cysts associated with polycystic kidney disease.